AnabVangun/AssignmentProblem/README.md

 A Java implementation of a solver for the assignment problem : https://en.wikipedia.org/wiki/Assignment_problem.
 The only available solver at the time is based on the Hungarian algorithm as described in https://brc2.com/the-algorithm-workshop/.
-An improvement of the preprocessing described in https://www.geeksforgeeks.org/hungarian-algorithm-assignment-problem-set-1-introduction/ is included.

 This solver can handle rectangular, non-square matrices: extra rows or columns will not be assigned.